stevecochrane/tailwindcss-logical/README.md

 npm install tailwindcss-logical --save-dev
 ```

-Register the plugin in the `plugins` section of your Tailwind config file:
+Register tailwindcss-logical in the `plugins` section of your Tailwind config file:

 ```js
 // tailwind.config.js